nickarms/100-days-of-code/r1-log.md

 The tweet says it all.
 Hit a wall trying to add an object to an array.
 Am I supposed to do it right inline or with a function call or what?
 I was chugging right along and then WHAM!
 I know this is the first of many walls hit and pushing through will be an important thing for me so I persevere. https://twitter.com/sirnixalot/status/954255986314829824

 ### R1D18
 JS loops and complex arrays.
 Also, yesterday's wall turned out to be an error in the example/instructional code which really should be fixed but served as an opportunity to engage the community who had run into the same issue with the exercise.
-Good stuff. https://twitter.com/sirnixalot/status/954641498351398912
+Also, got lots of supportive responses to my tweet.
+Good stuff! https://twitter.com/sirnixalot/status/954641498351398912